 Learn More!
 The National Speech & Debate Association is the leading provider of competitive and educational resources to aid students and coaches as they explore our competitive events.
-For Program Oral Interpretation, we are developing a number of helpful resources-including live and recorded webinars designed to introduce foundational and advanced concepts in Interp; an interpretation textbook for Resource Package subscribers; videos from champion coaches; and much more more!
-Take advantage of the amazing benefits of being a member by using our resources to help advance yourself in competitive speech and debate activities.
-Visit www.speechanddebate.org for more information. 🔨
+For Impromptu, we have videos of past national final round performances at the middle and high school levels.
+We have a full-length textbook on Extemporaneous Speaking in addition to many other general resources, activities for class or practice, and more.
+Visit www.speechanddebate.org for more information.